Rahulkumarhavit/Manali-Hill-Station/README.md

-Next.js Application with TypeScript and Tailwind CSS Welcome to this Next.js application template utilizing TypeScript and Tailwind CSS!
+### Next.js Application with TypeScript and Tailwind CSS
+## Welcome to this Next.js application template utilizing TypeScript and Tailwind CSS!
 This repository provides a starting point for building modern web applications with Next.js while leveraging the power of TypeScript for type safety and Tailwind CSS for rapid UI development.

-Getting Started
+# Getting Started
 Follow these instructions to get the project up and running on your local machine.

-Prerequisites
+# Prerequisites
 Ensure you have Node.js and npm installed on your machine.

 Node.js - Download & Install Node.js
-Installation
+# Installation
 Clone the repository to your local machine:

-bash
-Copy code
 git clone https://github.com/rahulkumarhavit/Manali-hill-Station.git
-Navigate into the project directory:

-cd nextjs-typescript-tailwind
-Install dependencies:

-npm install
-Development
-To start the development server, run the following command:

 npm run dev
 This will start the Next.js development server, and your application will be accessible at http://localhost:3000 by default.

-Build
+# Build
-To build the production-ready assets, run:

-npm run build
+To build the production-ready assets, run: npm run build

-Deployment
+# Deployment
 This project can be easily deployed to platforms like Vercel, Netlify, or any other hosting service that supports Node.js applications.

-Folder Structure
+# Folder Structure
 The project structure is as follows:

 /app: Contains Next.js pages.